Creating Widgets

 }Step 3: Register

-runtime.registerWidget('badge', FuseBadge.new);Now you can use it in JSX:
+runtime.registerWidget('badge', FuseBadge.new);Now consumers can use it:

 FuseNode extends FuseMap, which provides typed accessors for reading props.
 All return nullable — if the prop wasn't set in JSX, you get null.